 A Vancouver-based CFO once lamented in frustration: “Accountants are neither entrepreneurial nor innovative, because we’ve been trained and conditioned to follow a rule book.”
 The good news is that innovation does follow a set of fundamental rules and essential principles.
 It’s more about idea selection than idea generation.
 The riskiest move in business today is to play it safe.
 Building an adaptive culture of learning and resilience demands discipline, transparency and risk intelligence.
 With over five decades of researching and teaching the intricacies of ensuring sustainable adaptive capability, the instructor once led a week-long residential training program on the subject at Princeton over the course of several years for one of America’s largest multi-national corporations.

-❏ Walking the talk: Current status in Canada
+❏ The status of innovation capability in Canada

 ❏ Fostering innovation: First principles and rules